 - You become legally separated from your spouse;

 - Your dependent child ceases to be an eligible dependent defined by the plan either through age, marriage, or loss of student status.

-Daemen College requires that the person entitled to the continuation of coverage will pay 102% of the cost of the coverage.
+Daemen University requires that the person entitled to the continuation of coverage will pay 102% of the cost of the coverage.
 The applicant for continuation coverage must pay the full cost of coverage including back premiums to the date of the “qualifying event” to avoid any lapse in coverage.

 The period of continuance will begin on the date coverage otherwise would have ended and will continue until the earliest of the following:

 - 36 months after the date of occurrence of one of the events described above.